Jainism and Sikhism: Other practices

-A Sikh is bound to the Truth at all times and practices god Consciousness through Nam Simran and selfless service (Sewa).
+A Sikh is bound to the Truth at all times and practices god Consciousness through Naam Simran and selfless service (Sevā).
 Jains, too, place high regard in prayers and meditation.

 Sikhs reject the caste system and promote social and gender equality, as the soul is the same for both men and women.
 All are equal in the eyes of God.
 God is accessible without priests or a middle person.
 Sikhs and Jains, like Hindus, are expected to be tolerant of all faiths and do not believe that any one path has a monopoly on the Truth.
 There are many paths to seek out the Love of God and incur Divine Grace.
 In fact to call another's path inferior is a sign of ignorance and intolerance.
 Both personal devotion and communal prayers are a part of Sikh's way of life.

 Politics and War

 The Jain Dharma states that one must be completely differentiated from worldly objects like politics and war and that these should be avoided.
 No joining the army and no killing of any sort, unless it is absolutely necessary.
 One incident from the Rajasthan State of India shows a Jain praying in the midst of a war and when asked about the meaning of praying while simultaneously killing, he replied, "The killing is for the protection of the state.
 The prayer is for the protection of the soul."
 Jainism permits participation in wars, but only for self defence.
 Starting a war is considered a sin.
 This is the reason that all the Tirthankaras were princes of kingdoms and is symbolic that politics has no meaning.

 The 27th Hukam of Guru Gobind Singh Ji states- Maintain independent rule.
-"In the affairs of governing, do not give the power of religious authority to others, bow your head to the Khalsa and no other state" like the Mughals, Afghans, Sikh Empire, India etc. The 30th Hukam of Guru Gobind Singh Ji states- "Train in the skills of weaponry and horsemanship" this reiterates the fact that each Khalsa is a fauj or army, if an oppressor is killing others the Khalsa are like policeman and will fight them.
+"In the affairs of governing, do not give the power of religious authority to others, bow your head to the Khalsa and no other state" like the Mughals, Afghans, Sikh Empire, India, Pakistan, etc. The 30th Hukam of Guru Gobind Singh Ji states- "Train in the skills of weaponry and horsemanship" this reiterates the fact that each Khalsa is a fauj or army, if an oppressor is killing others the Khalsa are like policeman and will fight them.
 Guru Hargobind Sahib Ji fought against Shah Jahan and Jehangir and Shah-I-Shenshah Guru Gobind Singh Ji fought against Muhammad Azam Shah and Wazir Khan of Sirhind who oppressed innocents.